Mkleemjr/100-days-of-code/log.md

 **Thoughts:** Trying to figure out how to use methods like .map(), etc. to iterate over objects that have nested objects and arrays.
 Some progress, but have a long way to go.

 **Link(s) to work:** [Create a Front-End App with React](https://www.codecademy.com/learn/paths/build-web-apps-with-react) | [React: Components and Props](https://reactjs.org/docs/components-and-props.html)

+### Day 19: February 2, 2020

+**Today's Progress**: Worked on [Codecademy's](https://www.codecademy.com/) Create a Front-End App with React.
+Also C++.

+**Thoughts:** Went over JSX and React Components.
+Also C++ working in splitting the main() function .cpp file from other files where separations of function definitions and function declarations reside in learning code modularization.
+Then compiling and running the code in the z shell of the command line.
+Feel like I am growing by degrees.

+**Link(s) to work:** [React Components](https://www.codecademy.com/paths/build-web-apps-with-react/tracks/bwa-intro-to-react/modules/react-101-react-components-u/lessons/react-components-advanced-jsx/exercises/render-multiline-jsx) | [Learn C++](https://www.codecademy.com/learn/learn-c-plus-plus)